blynkkk/blynkkk.github.io/BlynkFirmware.md

 #define BLYNK_NO_BUILTIN   // Disable built-in analog & digital pin operations
 #define BLYNK_NO_FLOAT     // Disable float operations
 ```

-Please also remember that a single ```BlynkTimer``` can schedule many timers, so most probably you need only one instance of BlynkTimer in your sketch.

 ## Porting, hacking